 In GBCS Section 20 Mapping Table, in the User Case reference tab, amend the contents of cell AE9 as follows:

-‘This Use Case enables a UTRN to be applied to an ESME to top up the meter balance.
+‘This Use Case enables a UTRN to be applied to a meter to top up the meter balance.
 See also section 14.

 A version of Table 20 with the above change marked in green highlight is included in the embedded document below.
 The resultant updated Use Cases for CS01a and CS01b are also embedded below.